 Ukrainian Christmas Borscht with Vushka – Recipe

 The day of Ukrainian Christmas Eve is a fasting day, thus no meat is consumed at all, and all the meals are small and very simple.
-Some people abstain from eating all-together for the whole day until the first star appears, and a 12-course meatless meal is being served for the whole family, to break the fast.
+Some people abstain from eating altogether for the whole day until the first star appears, and a 12-course meatless meal is served for the whole family, to break the fast.

 My mother did not use any shortening for Christmas Eve meal preparations, but rather a very fresh flaxseed oil, which she had made especially the week before Christmas.
 I loved the flavor of the fresh flaxseed oil in all the meatless dishes.

 One of the 12-course meatless dishes served during a Ukrainian Christmas Eve is a Traditional Ukrainian Borscht (Red Beet Soup).

 I serve this borscht with homemade vushka (mushroom dumplings), or mushroom tortellini, cooked according to package directions.

 This is my favorite meatless borscht recipe for Christmas Eve, but at any other time of the year, I use chicken or beef broth as the base.

 This recipe yields 6-8 servings.